flyeek/team-dev-spec/android/android-specification.md

 - Pop-up hint within editor page.
 - Scan and Lint at the very first period of compiling and packaging process.

-We plan to employ the above lint to our daily development and test, as well as being a part of our CI/CD System.
+We employ the above lint to our daily development and test, as well as being a part of our CI/CD System.

+You can manually trigger the `lint` by running `Analyze -> Inspect Code`, and get the result on `Inspection Panel`.